-To learn more about our students, we will conduct a confidential census in April 2021.
-We All Count: HWDSB Student Census 2021 will gather identity-based student data so that we can identify and address systemic barriers by focusing our programming and resources.
+To learn more about our students, we conducted a confidential census in April 2021.
+We All Count: HWDSB Student Census 2021 gathered identity-based student data so that we can identify and address systemic barriers by focusing our programming and resources.
 The student census will be reintroduced in 2021-22, due to the challenges of conducting it during the remote learning period.

 Many school boards have conducted a student census.
 In fact, the Anti-Racism Act, 2017 and Ontario’s Education Equity Action Plan require school boards to gather and report this data.
 It is also a priority project in HWDSB’s Equity Action Plan.

 We know that asking about a person’s identity can be uncomfortable, and we will do so with sensitivity.
 We consulted students, families, staff, and community members so that this census helps HWDSB make evidence-informed decisions to support equity, student achievement and well-being.

 If you have question not answered below, please email firstname.lastname@example.org.

 Please see a copy of the student census questionnaire below, for information only.

 Kindergarten to Grade 4 Student Census – English